aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to MHTML via .NET" h2=".NET API to Export XPS to MHTML on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that provides powerful document manipulation and conversion features for .NET applications.
+It includes the Aspose.PDF for .NET API, which enables developers to convert XPS file formats to DOC.
+This API is equipped with advanced features such as the ability to extract text from PDF documents, create and manipulate PDF documents, and convert PDF documents to other popular file formats.

+The Aspose.Words for .NET API is a powerful document processing API that enables developers to render DOC files to MHTML.
+This API provides a wide range of features such as the ability to create, edit, and convert documents, as well as the ability to insert and extract text from documents.
+It also supports a variety of document formats, including DOC, DOCX, RTF, HTML, and MHTML.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert XPS file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to MHTML.
+Aspose.Total for .NET is a great choice for developers who need to add document manipulation and conversion features to their .NET applications.
+With the Aspose.PDF for .NET API, developers can easily convert XPS file formats to DOC.
+And with the Aspose.Words for .NET API, developers can render DOC files to MHTML.
+This comprehensive suite of APIs provides developers with the tools they need to create powerful document manipulation and conversion features for their .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}